impostorsguides/impostorsguides.github.io/rbenv/1-n-content.md

   assert_success "1.2.3"
 }
 ```
 Here we see that two `.ruby-version` files are created- the 1st one in the current directory, and the 2nd one in a special `$HOME` directory.
 We then set the `RBENV_DIR` env var equal to the parent directory of that 2nd `.ruby-version` file and run the `rbenv local` command.
-We expect that command to *ignore* this environment variable, and instead use the current directory’s Ruby version file.
+We expect that command to *ignore* this environment variable, and instead use the current directory's Ruby version file.

 Next test: